ICNC 2026 · Plenary Session

 1946 – 2022 · Baltimore, Maryland

-It is a great honor for the ICNA to host the entire award lecture at the 18th International Child Neurology Congress (ICNC2024), Cape Town, South Africa, in the name of Dr. Michael Johnston, whose service to the ICNA and the world of Paediatric Neurology will be admired forever!
-The Michael Johnston Award is sponsored by the Kennedy Krieger Institute, United States, where he and his friend and colleague, Dr. Gary Goldstein, spearheaded for 31 years.
+It was a great honour for the ICNA to host the inaugural award lecture at the 18th International Child Neurology Congress (ICNC2024) in Cape Town, South Africa, in the name of Dr Michael Johnston.
+The Michael Johnston Award is sponsored by the Kennedy Krieger Institute, United States, where he and his friend and colleague Dr Gary Goldstein worked side by side for 31 years.

-He had qualities of the head and heart both!
-Mike will be missed by the ICNA community and Paediatric Neurologists worldwide.
+He had qualities of both the head and the heart.
+Mike will be missed by the ICNA community and by paediatric neurologists worldwide.